 What would you do if someone accidentally deleted a company record along with all its related contacts and all those contacts’ historical activity, including email communication?

-If your CRM has an export service, create regular backups of your data.
+If your CRM has an export service, create regular data backups.